LeafFilter – Green Logo. Green Home. Green Products.

 Another big green initiative that we have pushed as a company is the use of recyclable products and materials.
 While many gutter guards use metal, our gutter protection system relies heavily on recyclable materials such as PVC.

 Since PVC requires less maintenance and has a history of longevity over time, homeowners can cut out the cycle of repair and replacement.
 Metals rust over time, and manufacturing of the replacement product and its paints and coatings can be an incredibly polluting process.
 Buy Me Once offers excellent insight into the positive effects of long-lasting products, and they go a step further in their research by pointing out that increasing your home value and cutting out the stresses of failing products may also improve mood and health.

 When companies think about being environmentally friendly, they often look at their own processes.
 However, the LeafFilter Gutter Protection system is not only a green product but can help our customers be greener, as well.
 Many customers don’t realize it, but without proper gutter protection, their homes can suffer from foundation damage.
 Since foundation damage often involves the concrete around your home, it will need to be replaced.
 Studies have shown that concrete is one of the top polluting materials in construction.

 The cement industry creates so much pollution that it even has its own Wikipedia page, which cites an impressive number of resources on this destructive form of pollution.
 Having a system like LeafFilter in place will help prevent the need for excessive concrete and other polluting materials around your home, so you can feel good about protecting your house and the Earth.

 LeafFilter’s Commitment to Restoring Our Earth

 While we can’t restore all of the Earth on our own, we are committed to doing our part in the fight for sustainability.
-As a company we will continue to improve our processes and find new ways to go green.
-Our goal is to lower our carbon footprint even farther as we move further into the next decade.
+As a company, we will continue to improve our processes and find new ways to go green.
+Our goal is to lower our carbon footprint even further as we move further into the next decade.